 - A learning environment that fosters mutual respect

 - Student learning that is meaningful and goal oriented

 - Development of and respect for community partnerships

 - Healthy social and emotional relationships

 As the only charter school that is part of New York City’s Community Schools initiative, Broome Street Academy organizes resources and shares leadership so that academics, health, youth development and family engagement are integrated into the fabric of the school.
-The Community School Director plays an essential role in bringing this community school strategy to life.
+The Community School Assistant Director plays an essential role in bringing this community school strategy to life.
 S/he builds and maintains relationships with staff from across the school and The Door, students, caregivers, and external partners to build the school’s capacity for collaboration, coordination, connectedness and continuous improvement.
-The Community School Director also leads the attendance team.
+The Community School Assistant Director also leads the attendance team.

 - Collaborate with colleagues from across The Door and Broome Street Academy to ensure that Door programs and services are coordinated to best meet the evolving needs of the Broome Street Academy community

 - Manage and develop partnerships that complement existing resources.
 Ensure effective communication among internal and external stakeholders

 - Supervise other Door and/or school staff, volunteer, and interns whose work supports the community school strategy, including, but not limited to, the AIDP Social Worker and SYEP Coordinator.
 Liaise closely with the Dean of Social Worker to coordinate clinical supervision of AIDP Social Worker under your task supervision